joanithagomez/plant-identifier/README.md

 Plant Identifier
 =====

 A mobile app to recognize plants from pictures of flowers.
-This app was built using Tensorflow Image recognition as part of my software project class.
+This app was built as part of our software project class using Tensorflow Image recognition.

 Used